peterwilliams97/repeats/README.md

 Conclusion
 ----------

-The practical value of the solution discussed are:
+The practical value of the solution discussed here is in these points:

 * The naive solution for finding repeated substrings is impractical.
 * The basic python dynamic programming solution has worked well for most corpora that I